MysteryPancake/Houdini-VBD/README.md

 ## Why does it explode randomly?
 Great question!
 This is a problem with VBD in general.

-The core idea of VBD is updating the position based on a force vector and a hessian matrix:
+The core of VBD is updating the position based on a force vector and a hessian matrix:
 ```c
 v@P += force * invert(hessian); // force and hessian depend on the energy definition, eg mass-spring or Neo-Hookean
 ```